March 2008

 In doing this, I noticed my other sump pump pit (ejecting washer machine water) isn’t working, and it is overflowing (via an overflow pipe)into the sump pump.
 So I need to replace the other pump, too.

-This battery sump pump was the first step to finishing our basement.
+We got zoeller m53 sump pump as it was the first step to finishing our basement.
 We weren’t going to invest in finishing if there was a chance of a basement flood (I’ve had two basement floods since I’ve been there–both due to electrical outage (and of course, I have NIPSCO power, so not only do I have really frequent outages, but it takes forever to fix–and on top of it all, I also pay incredibly high rates–about twice that of Auburn Electric.)

 Next project up: washing machine sump pump.
 Then, either stair treads or windows, not sure which we’ll do first.